SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch19:monitoring_file_events.md

      By default, when watching events on the children of a directory, events are generated for children **even after they have been unlinked from the directory**.
-     This can result in **large numbers of uninteresting events** for some applications (e.g., if watching /tmp, in which many applications create temporary files whose names are immediately unlinked).
+     This can result in **large numbers of uninteresting events** for some applications (e.g., if watching `/tmp`, in which many applications create temporary files *whose names are immediately unlinked*).

      Specifying `IN_EXCL_UNLINK` changes the default behavior, so that events are not generated for children after they have been unlinked from the watched